-After serving on active duty in the United States Air Force, Dr. Simmons earned a BSN at Auburn University Montgomery (AUM).
-She completed the MSN at the University of North Carolina at Greensboro, achieved certification as a CRNA, and joined the staff of Duke Regional Hospital in 2002.
+After serving on active duty in the United States Air Force, Dr. Simmons earned a BSN at Auburn University Montgomery (AUM), completed a MSN at the University of North Carolina at Greensboro, was certified as a CRNA, and joined the staff of Duke Regional Hospital in 2002.
 At DRH, she held managerial and staff positions and was a clinical preceptor, simulation facilitator, and guest lecturer for Duke University nurse anesthesia students.

 Dr. Simmons most enjoys simulation-based teaching for anesthesia principles and crisis management, including teaching cricothyrotomy at the program's annual Difficult Airway Workshop.
 She works with third-year students to prepare them for peer-to-peer teaching opportunities and encourage their development as future nurse anesthesia educators.
-Dr. Simmons encourages socialization from Student Registered Nurse Anesthesiologist (SRNA) to Certified Registered Nurse Anesthesiologist (CRNA) and inspires students to exceed the personal expectations with which they entered the program.
+Dr. Simmons encourages socialization from Student Registered Nurse Anesthesiologist (SRNA) to Certified Registered Nurse Anesthesiologist (CRNA) and inspires students to exceed their personal expectations.
 She works diligently to motivate students with didactic, clinical, and DNP project responsibilities such that most students publish their manuscripts and/or provide podium presentations at local, national, or international venues during their time in the program.
 Dr. Simmons is eager to help transform great nurses into change agents for nurse anesthesiology.